MapQuest/mq-navigation-sdk-reference-app-ios/README.md

     $ [sudo] sudo gem install cocoapods

-Review `Podfile` to ensure that the `MQNavigation` pod points to the appropriate folder containing the Navigation SDK.
+Download the `MQNavigation-3.2.0.zip` file from the link provided to you and then review `Podfile` to ensure that the `MQNavigation` pod points to the appropriate folder containing the Navigation SDK.
 For example:

     pod 'MQNavigation', :path => '/path/to/navigation-ios'